Git code synchronization and merge

 Overview

-• Sync from DataWorks to Git: When you save or publish code in DataWorks, a dedicated Git account and a Serverless resource group automatically commit the changes to a protected branch in the Git repository.
+• Sync from DataWorks to Git: When you save or publish code in DataWorks, the changes are automatically committed to a protected branch in the Git repository.
+This process is performed by a dedicated Git account and a serverless resource group with network access.

-• Merge from Git to DataWorks: Merge code changes from the main branch or a feature branch of the Git repository back into DataWorks.
+• Merge from Git to DataWorks: Merge code changes from the main branch or an independent branch of your Git repository back into DataWorks.

-DataWorks automatically creates and manages the following three branches in your Git repository and uses protected branch rules to prevent manual changes:
+DataWorks automatically creates and manages the following three branches in your Git repository, using protected branch rules to prevent manual changes:

 • dataworks_${region}_${projectId}_save: Corresponds to the code after a save operation in DataWorks.

-• dataworks_${region}_${projectId}_release_dev: Corresponds to the code that is successfully published to the development environment.
+• dataworks_${region}_${projectId}_release_dev: Corresponds to code that is successfully published to the development environment.

-• dataworks_${region}_${projectId}_release_prod: Corresponds to the code that is successfully published to the production environment.
+• dataworks_${region}_${projectId}_release_prod: Corresponds to code that is successfully published to the production environment.

 Configuration and initialization